Child Life Program

 - Easing the transition for your child from the hospital to home or school

 Lending a hand

-If you or your community group would like to make a donation of items needed at Bronson Children’s Hospital, call our child life specialist office at (269) 341-7742 for more information.
-Here is our current wish list.
-For the safety of our patients, donated items must be free of smoke, pet hair, dust and mold/mildew.
-You must have an appointment for delivery.
-If you would like to make a financial gift, contact the Bronson Health Foundation.
+If you or your community group would like to make a donation of items needed at Bronson Children’s Hospital, call Bronson Health Foundation at (269) 341-8100 for more information.
+To view our current wish lists and guidelines for donations, or to make a financial gift, visit the Bronson Health Foundation's page.